ServSafe Manager Study Guide for the ServSafe

 Garbage

 Trash should be taken from prep areas as soon as possible to minimize pests and contamination.
 Clean inside and outside trash containers frequently in their designated cleaning area.
 Ensure indoor trash cans are leakproof, pestproof, covered, and easy to clean.
 Keep large cans separate from food areas and surfaces in order to avoid public health risks.
-Outdoor containers must be on smooth, durable surfaces that are non-absorbent, like asphalt or concrete, and should have tight-fitting lids.
+Outdoor containers must be on smooth, durable surfaces that are non-absorbent, like asphalt or concrete, and should have tight-fitting lids that remain closed when not in use.

 Maintenance